Lesson 2: Introduction to Metals

 Things to Know

-- If a material can be shaped or formed, it is described as being malleable.
-The opposite of malleable is brittle, meaning the material breaks with pressure rather than stretches.
+- If a material can be shaped or formed without breaking, it is described as being malleable.
+A material that is not malleable is described as brittle.

-- Know the differences between elements and compounds.
-It is important that students learn the differences between elements and compounds based on observation, description of physical properties, and chemical reactions.
+- Understand the difference between elements and compounds based on observation, description of physical properties, and chemical reactions.
 Elements are represented by chemical symbols, while compounds are represented by chemical formulas.
 (S)

 - Classify matter based on physical properties including mass.
 (S)